Is soup good for weight loss? Here’s what the research says

 The soup diet, or ‘souping’, has been an on-and-off fad for many years.
 Similar to a juice cleanse, it’s been touted as a way to lose weight and give your body a detox.

-Also as a juice cleanse, it’s not a weight loss plan that health professionals recommend.
+Also, similar to a juice cleanse, it’s not a weight loss plan that health professionals recommend.

 A typical soup diet involves eating only vegetable soup for all meals and snacks for 5-7 days [4][5].